McMasterRS/ws_web-design-guide/navigation-bar.md

 :-------------------------:|:-------------------------:
 ![old-macapp](assets/img/old-macapp.png)  |  ![styled-macapp](assets/img/styled-macapp.png)

-We used the `classNames` prop to indicate that the "MacApp" `Typography` component should use the `title` CSS style defined in `Navbar.module.css`.
 Try hovering over the "MacApp" title in your browser, the text should turn Heritage Gold to indicate that it is a clickable link as shown in the image below.

 ![hover-macapp](assets/img/hover-macapp.png)